ArtikLamartik/NimLib/SECURITY.md

 ## Scope

-This policy covers vulnerabilities in NimLib's source code (Nim, C, C++).
+This policy covers vulnerabilities in NimLib's source code.
 Issues in third-party dependencies should be reported to their respective maintainers.